LEEJECHUL/DLGPlayer/README.md

 Run `XCODE_XCCONFIG_FILE="Carthage.xcconfig" carthage update` to build the framework and drag the built `DLGPlayer.framework` into your Xcode project.

-It will build ffmpeg, ogg and speex when carthage build automacally.
+Cathage building will build ffmpeg, ogg and speex automacally.

 ## 8. License
 See [LICENSE](https://github.com/DeviLeo/DLGPlayer/blob/master/LICENSE "LGPL-3.0").